MicrosoftLearning/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/10-perform-data-analysis-in-power-bi-desktop.md

 	![Picture 75](Linked_image_Files/10-perform-data-analysis-in-power-bi-desktop_image16.png)

-3. Add the following fields to the visual wells:
+3. Add the following fields to the visual areas:

 	The labs use a shorthand notation to reference a field.
 It will look like this: **Reseller** **|** **Business Type**.
 In this example, **Reseller** is the table name and **Business Type** is the field name.